atimpone/aws-foundation-journey/1-dev-environments/2-2-create-master-aws-account.md

 At this point, you’ll have an account created and you’ll get a confirmation email.
 However, you’ll need to enter billing information before you can continue.

 Add a payment method and contact information for the billing method.
 You’ll go through a brief account verification process via a mobile device so enter a phone number you have current access to.

-*Future consideration:* _Switch your account to invoicing instead of credit card based billing_

 ### Select a Support Plan
 On the Select a Support Plan page, choose one of the available support plans.
 Sine your organization is going to be using AWS for formal development and eventually production purposes, we recommend that you select “Developer” support.
 Before you transition any applications or data services to production, we strongly recommend upgrading to Business support.
 Once you are preparing to host business critical workloads and data in the cloud, you should consider upgrading to Enterprise support.